StevenKight/RentMeFurnitureRentalSystem/readme.txt

 There are no known issues or incomplete features.

-Users in the system
+Users in the system:

+Employee Role:
-username: admin
+username: hash
-password: pass
+password: passhash

+Admin Role:
-username: employee
+username: hash 2
 password: pass